Department of Entomology

 Life History

 The agrarian sac spiders deposit their eggs in June or July.
 The eggs are loosely deposited within a silken retreat, and the female remains nearby to guard them.
 C. inclusum is more often encountered outside; the majority of these spiders deposit their eggs on the undersides of leaves or other foliage.
 C. mildei is more often encountered within human-made structures and oviposits almost exclusively indoors.
-The young spiderlings will often remain within the silken retreat for a short period and will eventually venture out at night in search of food.
+The young spiderlings will often remain within the silken retreat for a short period, eventually venturing out at night in search of food.
 The young will frequently return at daybreak to hide within the protection of the retreat.

 Prowling spiders are “active hunters,” searching for prey rather than capturing it within a web.
 It is during these nighttime forays that the spiders encounter humans and bite when they become trapped between a person’s skin and sheets, clothing, shoes, and so forth.